written by Chloé Chartier, reviewed by Alexa Ouellette. Sustainability Analysts at Ecometrica

 In order to stop global warming, Net Zero targets must be achieved at a global level.
 It must also be permanent, meaning that any greenhouse gases removed from the atmosphere are not re-released.
 For example, forest fires release the greenhouse gases captured in the trees back into the atmosphere.
 While individual action and private sector action is crucial, there needs to be action at the national government level in order to achieve Net Zero emissions (United Nations, 2020) and this is why COP26 is so important.

 In order to ensure the emissions from your activities are balanced out through reductions and offset initiatives, you first need to calculate your emissions.
-This process, called Sustainability Reporting, has many different standards and reports, but the most widely accepted standard is the GHG Protocol, considered to be the gold standard in Sustainability Reporting.
+Whether you are a large organisation or a small business this process, called Sustainability Reporting, has many different standards and reports, but the most widely accepted standard is the GHG Protocol, considered to be the gold standard in Sustainability Reporting.
 This is the standard that Ecometrica uses in their Sustainability Reporting software.